wmx0708/TrafficBT/fine-tuning/readme.md

 or **trans_max_epoch**.

-the args below represents the datapath, change you own args you need. run like "python main.py --Servicevpn"
+the args below represents the datapath, change you own args you need.

+run like "python main.py --ServiceVPN"